cloud-gov/compliance-docs/CM-Policy.md

 Cloud Operations first provisions the initial infrastructure tool, Concourse (a continuous integration pipelining tool), into the desired "infrastructure as a service" account, using this [procedure](https://github.com/cloud-gov/cg-provision).
 Concourse then ensures that all configurations of further automated deployments are controlled, whether they are the result of running Terraform or BOSH.

 Cloud Operations encodes cloud.gov's infrastructure into a set of [Terraform](https://www.terraform.io) configuration files.
-Terraform files are checked into [18F's cloud.gov GitHub repositories](https://github.com/18F?utf8=%E2%9C%93&query=cg), and local git repositories, in order to ensure distributed version control and availability of the code.
+Terraform files are checked into the [cloud.gov GitHub repositories](https://github.com/cloud-gov), and local git repositories, in order to ensure distributed version control and availability of the code.

 See CM-2, CM-2(2), CM-2(3), CM-6(1).